-JBU's MAT program is designed for individuals who hold a bachelor's degree and want to earn a standard secondary (grades 7-12) teaching license.
-Upon completion of the program, students will earn a Master of Arts in Teaching degree and may apply for secondary licensure in social studies, math or English.
-The program fulfills the educational requirements for an Arkansas secondary teaching license.
+If you’ve already earned a bachelor’s degree and are now feeling the call to teach, the MAT in Secondary Education provides a path for teaching licensure.
+Upon completion of the program, you will earn a Master of Arts in Teaching degree and may apply for secondary licensure in social studies, math or English.

 In addition to meeting the regular requirements for admission into JBU's Graduate School, students seeking Standard Licensure through the MAT degree must provide the following documentation: